CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/OSPF/Open-Shortest-Path-First-v3-OSPFv3.md

 cumulus@switch:~$ net commit
 ```

-You can also configure the cost for a summary route, which is used to determine the shortest paths to the destination.
+You can also configure the cost for a summary route, which Cumulus Linux uses to determine the shortest paths to the destination.
 The value for cost must be between 0 and 16777215.

 ```
 cumulus@switch:~$ net add ospf6 area 0.0.0.0 range 2001::/64 cost 160